- Democratic Party consultant and campaign manager

 - Fellow at the Institute of Politics at Harvard University’s John F. Kennedy School of Government

-Born in New Orleans in 1959, Brazile earned a degree in industrial psychology from Louisiana State University.
-After graduating, she worked for a number of advocacy and lobbyist groups in Washington, DC, including the National Student Education Fund and the Community for Creative Non-Violence.
-She first drew widespread public notice in 1981 as the National Student Coordinator for the Martin Luther King, Jr. Holiday Committee, which petitioned to make the late civil rights leader's birthday a national holiday.
-In 1983 Brazile helped Coretta Scott King organize a 20th anniversary commemoration of the historic 1963 March on Washington.
+Born in New Orleans on December 15, 1959, Donna Brazile earned a bachelor's degree in industrial psychology from Louisiana State University in 1981.
+She subsequently worked for a number of advocacy and lobbyist groups in Washington, DC, including the National Student Education Fund and the Community for Creative Non-Violence.
+Brazile first drew widespread public notice in 1981 as the national student coordinator for the Martin Luther King Jr. Holiday Committee, which petitioned to make the late civil-rights leader's birthday a national holiday.
+In 1983 she helped Coretta Scott King organize a 20th anniversary commemoration of the historic 1963 March on Washington.

-Brazile's often volatile, impudent manner has repeatedly gotten her into trouble.
-In 1988, for instance, Dukakis fired her for making unfounded accusations that George Bush, Sr.’s presidential campaign discriminated against minorities, and for spreading unsubstantiated rumors that the soon-to-be-President was having an extramarital affair.
+Brazile's outspokenness has often made her a lightning rod for controversy.
+In 1988, for instance, the Dukakis campaign fired her for making unfounded accusations that George H.W.
+Bush’s presidential campaign discriminated against minorities, and for spreading unsubstantiated rumors that Bush was having an extramarital affair.
 Less than three weeks before the election, Brazile urged Bush to “fess up” because “the American people have every right to know if Barbara Bush [his wife] will share that bed with him in the White House.”

-During her time as manager of Gore’s campaign, Brazile charged that Republicans had no real respect for African Americans; that instead of doing something to substantively help the black community, they were content to merely exploit a handful of select black conservatives whose token presence was designed to conceal the party's underlying bigotry.
-She stated, for instance, that Republicans “bring out Colin Powell and J.C.
+During her tenure with Gore’s campaign, Brazile charged that Republicans had no real respect for African Americans; that instead of doing something to substantively help the black community, they were content to merely exploit a handful of select black conservatives whose token presence was designed to conceal the party's underlying bigotry: “The Republicans bring out Colin Powell and J.C.
 Watts because they have no program, no policy....
 They’d rather take pictures with black children than feed them.”
-Gore later apologized to Powell for Brazile’s remarks.